| |

 The Basilica of Saint Paul Outside The Walls (Basilica Papale di San Paolo Fuori le Mura) is also outside of Vatican City, but is owned by the Holy See and treated as if it is the headquarters of the diplomats of a foreign state.

-The original basilica was built over the tomb of Saint Paul in 313 AD and Pope Sylvester consecrated it in 330 AD.
+The name is such because the original basilica was built over the tomb of Saint Paul in 313 AD and Pope Sylvester consecrated it in 330 AD.
 It was too small to handle the growing number of pilgrims visiting the basilica, so a new basilica was built in 390 AD, which at the time was the largest one in Rome.

 This history of this basilica is not without its excitement.
 Since it is “outside the walls,” in other words outside the Aurelian Walls, the basilica was damaged in the 9th century during a Saracen raid.
 The Pope fortified the protection of the basilica, the monastery, and the peasant housing, forming the town of Johannispolis which existed until 1348, when an earthquake totally destroyed it.